dhis2designlab/guides/pages/react.md

 }
 ```

 The `Greeting` component now allows us to customize what is returned.
 By adding the two attributes, `Greeting` will receive `{ user: 'John', origin: 'Norway' }` in the `props` object.
-Let's greet some more poeple.
+Let's greet some more people.

 ```js{16}
 const Greeting = props => (